 - They accept primary responsibility for their children’s behavior at school and student supervision at home.

-- They will become familiar with and consult the policies of the school as published in the current parent/teacher manual and other official means of communication.
+- They will become familiar with and consult the policies of the school as published in the current parent/student manual and other official means of communication.

 F. Parents must be willing to use a Christian Conciliation Service if ever necessary.